-The MMP electoral system was introduced after 1993, and at the same time the number of Māori electorates increased.
-With these changes, smaller Māori political parties gained more opportunities for representation.
+The MMP electoral system was introduced in 1996, and at the same time the number of Māori electorates was increased.
+With these changes, Māori political parties gained more opportunities for representation.

 Mana Māori Movement